 Students must complete a Credit or Continuing Education Unit (CEU) enrollment form via paper or through the online JICS system with an advisor, to be officially registered for courses during any given quarter.
-The dates for early and regular registration are contained in the paper copy of the quarterly schedule and the online quarterly schedule.
+The dates for early and regular registration are contained in the online quarterly schedule.
 Registrations are accepted through the last day of scheduled quarterly registration periods.
-All financial obligations must be cleared before a student may register for a subsequent quarter.
+An Account Receivable (AR) hold must be cleared before a student may register for a subsequent quarter.
 All students pursuing a Program of Study must consult with an advisor prior to registration.
 Your class schedule can be printed immediately if you've been registered through JICS.
 If you register using a paper form your official schedule may be delayed for several days pending entry into the system.
 Please refer to the student handbook or contact your advisor for instructions on creating your JICS account.